vydramain/nvim-conf/README.md

 ```

 For the record:
+ - Do not forget execute `yarn install` for building `build/index.js`
  - `:CocConfig` command runs coc configuration.
  - TSLint, Prettier, and TSServer extensions by default read project configuration files (.tslint, .prettier.config.js and tsconfig.json).
 Prettier TSLint capabilities can be enabled in the `:CocConfig`
  - Default autocomplete is annoying since it’s controlled by arrow keys to select.
 Read [completion with sources](https://github.com/neoclide/coc.nvim/wiki/Completion-with-sources) to configure it to tab.